auth0/docs/samlsso-auth0-to-auth0.md

 **Email Domains:** In this example, we will use the Lock Widget, so in the Email Domains field enter the email domain name for the users that will log in via this connection.
 For example, if your users have an email domain of 'abc-example.com', you would enter that into this field.
 You can enter multiple email domains if needed.

-**Sign In URL:** enter the **"SAML Protocol URL"** field that you copied in step 2 above.
+**Sign In URL:** enter the **"SAML Protocol URL"** field that you copied in section 2 above.
 (From account 2 dashboard, Apps/APIs link, Settings tab, Advanced Settings, ENDPOINTS section, SAML tab, "SAML Protocol URL" field.)

 **Sign Out URL:** enter the same URL as for the Sign In URL above.

 **Certificate:**
-Click on the red **"UPLOAD CERTIFICATE"** button and select the `.pem` file you downloaded from account 2 in step 2 above.
+Click on the red **"UPLOAD CERTIFICATE"** button and select the `.pem` file you downloaded from account 2 in section 2 above.

 You can ignore the rest of the fields for now.

 **Save:** Click on the blue **"SAVE"** button at the bottom.

-Here is an example of what the filled-out screen would look like:
+Here is an example of what the filled-out screen would look like: (you should have filled out the Email domains field as well with your specific test user's email domain.)

 ![](https://cdn.auth0.com/docs/img/saml-auth0-3.png)